 When we think about where the highest ski resort on Earth lies, visions of Switzerland, Austria, France, & Colorado fill our minds.
 Reality is strikingly different.

-Chacaltaya ski resort was originally created to allow good winter snow skiing from November to March every year.
+Chacaltaya ski resort was created to allow good winter snow skiing from November to March every year.
 The lift was only open on weekends due to the extreme cold of the area.
 Summer glacier skiing on the 18,000-year-old Chacaltaya glacier was possible before the glacier completely melted away in 2009 (6 years before its estimated demise).
-Big, snowy winters are the only thing that can get Chacaltaya ski lift spinning nowadays.
+Big, snowy winters are the only thing that can get the Chacaltaya ski lift spinning nowadays.

 CHACALTAYA SKI RESORT FACTS: